 WASHINGTON (AP) — The Supreme Court seems divided as it considers a high-stakes patent dispute between rival pharmaceutical companies over the world's best-selling multiple sclerosis treatment.

-Justices heard arguments Wednesday in a case that threatens to cut into the $4 billion-a-year profits that Israel-based Teva Pharmaceutical Industries Ltd. earns selling the drug Copaxone.
+Justices heard arguments Wednesday in a case that threatens to cut into the profits of Israel-based Teva Pharmaceutical Industries Ltd., which sells $4 billion annually of the drug Copaxone.

 The justices seemed split over whether patent cases should be reviewed under a different standard than other cases, where appeals courts must defer to factual findings made by lower courts.

 Federal rules generally allow appeals courts to interpret the law and not to take a fresh look at the facts.
 But the Federal Circuit — a specialized court created to hear patent appeals — routinely reconsiders factual findings to determine whether a patent is valid.
 It has relied on a 1996 Supreme Court decision that says patent claims are for courts to decide, not a jury.

 Teva attorney William Jay argued that scientific evidence about the patent is factual and should not be questioned by an appeals court.